-How to Start Collecting Contemporary Art
+Keys to Buying and Collecting Contemporary Art

 Contemporary art does not respond to credentials.
 It responds to sensitivity.